Saturday February 17, 2018

 Earlier this month, I wrote more than 1,000 words on a shitty movie, “Mark Felt,” which is basically “All the President's Men” from Deep Throat's perspective, but I forgot to add this.
 It's a small thing, barely worth mentioning.
 But I'm going to mention it.

 It's from a late-movie meeting between Felt and an unnamed CIA figure played by Eddie Marsan.
 They sit on park benches.
-Without many wasted words, we get the sense that the agency man knows Felt is Deep Throat.
+We get the sense that the agency man knows Felt is Deep Throat.
 He's warning him.
 He says he‘ll cover for him as long as he can, then reminds him: “Presidents come and go.
 The CIA stays, the FBI stays.
 We are the constants.”
 It’s a good scene.

 So what's my problem?
 This line from the agency man: